The Castle Clock

 Moby Dick by Herman Melville

-In the right hands, the beginning of a novel can make you feel like you were abducted from reality and you are drifting down a river which will take you to other worlds.
-Not only engineers who open al-Jazari’s book are captured immediately by its magic of the machines he designed eight hundred years ago.
-We will never know if al-Jazari wanted a powerful opening to demonstrate his ability at its best, or he positioned machines at random order and was surprised by the very question?
-This post hopes to explain the Castel Clock as well as discuss what we can about al-Jazari from the text.
+In the right hands, the beginning of a novel can make you feel like you were abducted from reality, and you are drifting down a river that will take you to other worlds.
+Not only are engineers who open al-Jazari’s book captured immediately by the magic of the machines he designed eight hundred years ago.
+We will never know whether al-Jazari intended a powerful opening to demonstrate his ability at its best, or whether he positioned the machines in random order and was surprised by the very question.
+This post aims to explain the Castel Clock and discuss what we can learn about al-Jazari from the text.

 How does it work?

 The Castle Clock had a complicated movement throughout the day, and it is on the boundary between a clock and an automaton(a machine that performs a function according to a predetermined set of instructions).
 There is something theatrical in many automata.
 Sometimes it is by design, like the automata in Greek theater used for “Deus ex machina”, literally “god from the machine”.
-Sometimes there are other objectives like the lion automaton built by Leonardo da Vinci for François Ier, king of France.
-When the King tapped the lion with his sword, its body opened and presented lilies, a symbol associated with the French royalty.
+Sometimes there are other objectives, such as the lion automaton built by Leonardo da Vinci for François Ier, king of France.
+When the King tapped the lion with his sword, its body opened, revealing lilies, a symbol associated with French royalty.
 The clock by al-Jazari is also very theatrical.

 The Castle Clock from a dispersed copy, 1315.

-• The lower door is rotating on its axis, and the text “Allah al-Malik” meaning ” God is The King and Owner of “
+• The lower door is rotating on its axis, and the text “Allah al-Malik” meaning ” God is the King or Owner of Dominion”

-• The Two falcons with outspread wings lean forward and cast a bronze ball into a vase, inside the vase a cymbal is hung, making a sound which can be heard from afar.
+• The two falcons with outstretched wings lean forward and cast a bronze ball into a vase; inside the vase, a cymbal is hung, producing a sound that can be heard from afar.

 The picture of the falcon is taken from a dream or myth.
 Horus is one of the most significant ancient Egyptian deities.
 He was most often depicted as a falcon.
-Horus had many battles with Seth, the god of the desert, in which he lost his left eye, then a new eye was created for him called “the eye of the Moon” or “the diamond” and symbolizes an endless vision.
+Horus had many battles with Seth, the god of the desert, in which he lost his left eye; then a new eye was created for him called “the eye of the Moon” or “the diamond,” which symbolizes an endless vision.
 I have no reason to assume that al-Jazari was familiar with Egyptian mythology, but who knows?

-Al-Jazari does not write anything about the reason for multiple mechanisms to display the time.
+Al-Jazari does not explain the reason for the multiple mechanisms used to display the time.
 The crescent actually functions as a modern analog clock hand, and the rest are just “decoration” and maybe a resonance box.
-In the world of modern engineering, it could be considered excessive and even wasteful, but there is magic that passes through centuries of the Falcons even if there is no additional information.
+In the world of modern engineering, it could be considered excessive and even wasteful, but there is magic that has passed through the centuries of the Falcons, even without additional information.

-Erich Kästner, the wonderful author of Pünktchen und Anton(Dot and Anton in English), was concerned: ” By the children who would prefer to eat porridge for three days than deal with such complex issues as his reflections [my translation from Hebrew].
-He came up with a different font “so if you see something like that you can skip it altogether…” It seems to me this even more needed for technical explanations of engineers that will be in blue.
+Erich Kästner, the wonderful author of Pünktchen und Anton(Dot and Anton in English), was concerned:” By the children who would prefer to eat porridge for three days than deal with such complex issues as his reflections [my translation from Hebrew].
+He came up with a different font “so if you see something like that you can skip it altogether…” It seems to me that this is even more needed for technical explanations of engineers who will be in blue.

-The Castle Clock is a sophisticated version of the classical water clock or clepsydra where time is measured by the regulated flow of out a vessel where the amount is then measured.
-The difficulty is that the water flow rate is not uniform and depends on pressure (altitude) of the water in the vessel.
-To overcome this problem, al-Jazari used a conical plug and the float chamber.
+The Castle Clock is a sophisticated version of the classical water clock or clepsydra, in which time is measured by the regulated flow of water out of a vessel, and the amount is then measured.
+The difficulty is that the water flow rate is not uniform and depends on the pressure (altitude) of the water in the vessel.
+To overcome this problem, al-Jazari used a conical plug and a float chamber.

 Conical plug, the Castle clock, Topkapi, 1206

-The main reservoir is feeding the float chamber through a conical plug thus whenever the water level drops the valve (a float that is a plug in a cone shape) goes down with the water level allowing the chamber to be refilled.
-Every time the chamber is full of water, the conical plug will seal the chamber isolating it from the main reservoir.
-In this way, the float chamber is always full of water and therefore the water flow at a constant rate and does not depend on the height of the water in the main reservoir.
+The main reservoir feeds the float chamber through a conical plug; thus, whenever the water level drops, the valve (a float that is a conical plug) goes down with the water level, allowing the chamber to be refilled.
+Every time the chamber is filled with water, the conical plug seals it, isolating it from the main reservoir.
+In this way, the float chamber is always full of water, and therefore the water flow is at a constant rate and does not depend on the height of the water in the main reservoir.

 A drawing of the clock mechanism, Topkapı manuscript, 1206, my captions

-At Sunrise a servant makes sure that all doors are closed and the time cart is on the right side (looking from the back).
-During the day water will flow at a rate determined by the flow regulator and the main float would drop with the water level at the main reservoir.
+At sunrise, a servant makes sure all doors are closed and that the time cart is on the right side (looking from the back).
+During the day, water will flow at a rate determined by the flow regulator, and the main float will drop with the water level at the main reservoir.
 The main float is made of copper, and it is quite heavy.
-When it drops, it pulls the rope, which through the pulley would turn the main disk and pull the time cart attached to the golden crescent which would move to the left at a constant velocity indicating the time passed from sunrise.
-Every hour the cart will progress one door, and a smart mechanism would open the doors while dropping down two bronze balls.
+When it drops, it pulls the rope, which, through the pulley, turns the main disk and pulls the time cart attached to the golden crescent, which moves to the left at a constant velocity, indicating the time passed since sunrise.
+Every hour, the cart will progress one door, and a smart mechanism will open the doors while dropping down two bronze balls.
 The balls would roll down and reach an opening above the heads of the Falcons.
 The curving claws of the Falcons are welded to a copper tube that can rotate on its axis.
 The falcon stands upright because of a balancing weight.
-When the bronze ball drops down, it changes the balance, and the falcon would lean forward, and the falcon wings, attached to a body on a hinge will spread open, and the ball will fall on the cymbal hidden in the vase.
-Now that the falcon head is light again, the balancing weight will bring him to its original position.
-The clock is packed with similar invention and “patents”.
+When the bronze ball drops down, it changes the balance, and the falcon would lean forward, and the falcon’s wings, attached to the body on a hinge, will spread open, and the ball will fall on the cymbal hidden in the vase.
+Now that the falcon’s head is light again, the balancing weight will bring it to its original position.
+The clock is packed with similar inventions and “patents”.

 A drawing of the falcon mechanism, Topkapi manuscript, 1206